attila-lendvai/openwrt-auto-extroot/README.md

 ### Building

 To build it, issue the following command: `./build.sh architecture variant device-profile`, e.g.:
-* `./build.sh ar71xx generic tl-wdr4300-v1`
+* `./build.sh ar71xx generic tl-wr1043nd-v2`

 Results will be under `build/openwrt-imagebuilder-${release}-${architecture}-${variant}.Linux-x86_64/bin/`.

 To see a list of available targets, run `make info` in the ImageBuilder dir.

-If you want to change which LEDE version is used, then edit the relevant variable(s) in `build.sh`.
+If you want to change which OpenWRT version is used, then edit the relevant variable(s) in `build.sh`.

 ### Setup stages